Brick Township, New Jersey: Local government

 The township operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council plan 2 form of government, as implemented on January 1, 1990, based on direct petition.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the seven-member Township Council, whose members are elected to serve four-year terms of office, with either three seats (and the mayoral seat) or four seats up for election at-large in partisan elections held on a staggered basis in odd-numbered years as part of the November general election.
+The governing body is composed of the Mayor and the seven-member Township Council, whose members are elected to serve four-year terms of office, with either three seats (and the mayoral seat) or four seats up for election at-large in partisan elections held on a staggered basis in odd-numbered years as part of the November general election.
 The mayor is elected for a four-year term without limitation as to the number of terms.
 In November 1988, the voters approved a referendum which returned the township to the partisan system of government, with township elections held as part of the November general election (rather than in May).

 The mayor is the township's chief executive and administrative officer and is responsible for administering local laws and policy development.
-The mayor makes various appointments, prepares the township's budget, and approves or vetoes ordinances adopted by the Township Council (which may be overridden by a ⅔ vote of the Township Council).
+The mayor makes various appointments, prepares the township's budget, and approves or vetoes ordinances adopted by the Township Council (which may be overridden by a two-thirds vote of the Township Council).
 The mayor appoints, with the advice and consent of the Township Council, the business administrator, the township attorney, and the directors of the Departments of Public Safety, Engineering and Public Works.

-As of 2024, the mayor of Brick Township is Democrat John G. Ducey, whose term of office ends on December 31, 2025.
-Members of the Township Council are Council President Vincent Minichino (D, 2023), Council Vice President Lisa Crate (D, 2023), Perry Albanese (R, 2025), Arthur Halloran (D, 2023), Heather deJong (D, 2025), Marianna Pontoriero (D, 2025) and Andrea Zapcic (D, 2023).
+As of 2024, the mayor of Brick Township is Democrat Lisa Crate, who was appointed to serve a term of office ending on December 31, 2025.
+Members of the Township Council are Council President Vincent Minichino (D, 2027), Council Vice President Steve Feinman (D, 2027), Perry Albanese (R, 2025), Derrick T. Ambrosino (D, 2027), Heather deJong (D, 2025), Marianna Pontoriero (D, 2025) and Melissa Travers (D, 2027).